-I’ll admit it, I have very rarely made homemade ice cream.
+I’ll admit it, I don’t make homemade ice cream very often.
 It’s kind of odd given that…

 1. I have a great ice cream maker.

 2. I have incredibly fond memories from childhood of my Dad making his homemade ice cream (in the big wooden ice cream making machine).

 3. My kids request chocolate ice cream all the time.

 I’m not sure why I don’t.
 I think it’s probably because most of the recipes have a lot of steps, and I have a seriously short attention span which tunes out after step seven of almost anything.
 Well that and the fact that seeing the amount of cream that goes into ice cream is a bit mind boggling.
 But with the recent arrival of pretzel cones in my house, it was time to pull out the ice cream maker and get to work on a delicious dark chocolate ice cream recipe.

 And I think it’s safe to say it was worth it…

 I tried my best to document every step of this chocolate ice cream recipe with photos for you.
 This recipe takes a bit more time to make than my cookies and cream ice cream recipe, but I promise you it’s worth it.

 This is the kind of chocolate ice cream that makes you very sad when your bowl is empty.
 VERY SAD PEOPLE.